izderadicka/audioserve/README.md

 - during web client development, when client is served from development server (for instance `webpack serve`) on one port, say 8080, and API is served from audioserve listening on other port, say 3000 browser CORS policies will then prevent client from communicating with audioserve server API (as they are on different posts, thus different origins), unless CORS headers are included in server responses.
 - If you are using third party client (like [audiosilo](https://github.com/KodeStar/audiosilo)), client may sit in one domain, say https://client.audiosilo.app/, and audioserve in other domain, say https://audioserve.zderadicka.eu, so again here CORS headers are required (`--cors` argument when starting audioserve).
 Also in this case connection **must be secure** - https://.
-- Audioserve responses' CORS headers are permissive, allowing access from all origins and with any additional headers enable any possible scenario of usage.
+- Audioserve responses' CORS headers are permissive by default, allowing access from all origins and with any additional headers enable any possible scenario of usage.
+You can limit CORS origins by regular expression by using `--cors-regex` argument instead - it will allow only origins matching given regular expression.

 It is important to understand that CORS is not security measure for server, but for browser only.
-No matter if `--cors` is added server will accept correct requests from any client.
+No matter if `--cors` is added or not server will accept correct (properly formatted and with valid token) requests from any client.

 ### Security Best Practices